Fr4nsy32/cats-facts-project/README.md

 ## Optimizations📱

 The project is optimised for desktop and mobile screens using React and CSS @media query.
+‼️Reload the page to use the react media in responsive design mode ‼️

 The components are also animated with the [Framer Library](https://www.framer.com/motion/).